 Josh Richard may be a new face in the indie world but he has spent half his life crafting intuitive, out-there pop music.
 As a self-taught musician with a laundry list of instruments to his name, he has made a career out of excavating diverse genres and innovating the 3 minute single like a mad scientist in a laboratory.
 Lyrically, Richard operates on a level deeply rooted in human emotion and his wordplay exhibits a desire to create context on his own terms.
-The 60s British psychedelia and searing fuzz-rock influences found on Richard’s new album “Cities & States” recently attracted Grammy-nominated artist Jon Butcher and multimedia company Electric Factory X with whom the album will be released in September 2017.
+The 60s British psychedelia and searing fuzz-rock influences found on Richard’s new album find him with one foot in tradition and the other firmly planted in evolution.

 Location: Atlantic Ocean, Salem, Massachusetts